soyounson/TIL-NLP/Papers/J02_AnoGAN.md

 ### :seedling: Chap.3 Experiments
 (Data, Data selection and preprocessing, Evaluation, Implementation details, )

+- total volume resolution : 496 x 512 x 49 voxels (in x,y, and z dir)
+- train : 270 clinical OCT volumes of healthy subjects
+- test : 10 additional healthy cases + 10 pathological cases
+- preprocess : gray values were normalized to range from -1 to 1
+-

+#### 3.1 Results

+**Can the model generate realistic images?**

+**Can the model detect anomalies?**

+**How does the model compare to other approaches?**

 ### :seedling: Chap.4 Conclusion
 - enable the identification of anomalies on unseen data based on **unsupervised training of a model on healthy data**.
 - be able to detect **different known anomalies (retinal fulid, HRF)**.